ministryofjustice/prison-to-probation-update/README.md

 * prison-to-probation-update service
     * `P2PSentenceDatesRecordNotFound` -  Dates could not be updated since prisoner or event has not been found
-    * `P2PSentenceDatesChanged` - Dates have been updated or where correct already
+    * `P2PSentenceDatesChanged` - Dates have been updated or were correct already
     * `P2PSentenceDatesChangeIgnored` - Dates changes are ignored since the dates or booking is no longer valid
 * community-api service
     * `keyDatesBulkUnchanged` - No dates required updating
-    * `keyDatesBulkSummary` - dates were successfully updated
+    * `keyDatesBulkSummary` - Dates were successfully updated
-    * `keyDatesBulkAllRemoved` - All dates were updated, this may indicate the sentence has changed to a Life sentence or they have been deported, or new dates are about to be added
+    * `keyDatesBulkAllRemoved` - All dates were updated, this may indicate the sentence has changed to a Life sentence, they have been deported or new dates are about to be added
     * `KeyDateDeleted` - One of the key the dates was deleted (also fired POM handover dates)
     * `KeyDateUpdated` - Existing date was updated (also fired POM handover dates)
     * `KeyDateAdded` - New date was added (also fired POM handover dates)